-Title: Initiative for Resource Efficiency and Climate Action
+Title: Initiative for Resource Efficiency and Climate Action I and II

-Commissioned by: German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) as part of the International Climate Initiative (IKI)
+Commissioned by: German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV) as part of the International Climate Initiative (IKI)

 Overall term: 2017 to 2024